geovedi/book-notes/2022/bittersweet.notes.md

   - Buddhism and Sufism both address longing but differ in interpretation.
   - Buddhism views longing as an unproductive mind state to overcome, whereas Sufism sees it as spiritually valuable.
 - Meeting LVL and the Golden Sufi Center:
-  - The author decides to meet LVL at a retreat called "Journey of the Soul."
+  - Susan decides to meet LVL at a retreat called "Journey of the Soul."
   - LVL's teaching focuses on different stages of the spiritual journey: from God, of remembrance, and in God.
 - Energy and Power Sources:
   - Sufis use the energy of love as the greatest power for the spiritual journey.